-- Cash is classified as FVTPL, which is measured at fair value. - Investments are classified as FVTOCI, and are measured at fair value with unrealized gains and losses recognized in other comprehensive income (loss). - Accounts payable and accrued liabilities and convertible debentures are classified as other financial liabilities, which are measured at amortized cost, using the effective interest method.
+- Cash and cash equivalents and loan to associate are classified as FVTPL, which is measured at fair value. - Investments are classified as FVTOCI, and are measured at fair value with unrealized gains and losses recognized in other comprehensive income (loss). - Accounts payable and accrued liabilities and convertible debentures are classified as other financial liabilities, which are measured at amortized cost, using the effective interest method.